mrfdev/1MB/Resources/mcMMO/Unarmed.md

 ## Unarmed Ability IronGrip Defender

 ```
-&aYour iron grip kept you from being disarmed!
+Your iron grip kept you from being disarmed!
 ```

 ## Unarmed Ability Lower

 ```
-&7You lower your fists.
+You lower your fists.
 ```

 ## Unarmed Ability Ready

 ```
-&3You &6ready&3 your fists.
+You ready your fists.
 ```

 ## Unarmed SubSkill Berserk Name